sakshii2695/sakshii2695/README.md

 **All about I, Me and MYSELF !:**

 - 👨🏽‍💻 I’m currently working with Node.js, React, Php, Javascript 🛠;
-- 🌱 I’m currently learning Front-End Web Development and Designing 🚀;
+- 🌱 I’m currently learning Front-End Web Development a🚀;
-- 👯 I’m looking to collaborate on Web-Development Projects (https://github.com/The-Geek-Monk) 🤝;
+- 👯 I’m looking to collaborate on Web-Development Projects () 🤝;
 - 💬 Ask me about anything, I am happy to help 😎;
 - ⚡️ Fun-Fact: I am an Actor 🎭 and a Dancer 💃 who can Code 💻;
 - 📫 How to reach me: vasusehgal.mca19.du@gmail.com 📧;